The Starbucks menu is expansive and can be confusing for those who have never visited before.

 Unless someone always orders the same thing, it's impossible to learn the menu by heart.

-If you can’t figure out what to order, you can always ask a barista for a suggestion!
+If you're unsure about what to order, you can always ask a barista for a suggestion.